Dynamic-Capital/Dynamic-Capital/README.md

 ## VIP Sync

 - Bot must be an admin in VIP channels to receive membership updates and call `getChatMember`.
 - Configure VIP channels via `bot_settings.vip_channels` (JSON array) or env `VIP_CHANNELS`.
 - Memberships are synced on join/leave events and via `/vip-sync` helper endpoints.
 - Use `scripts/import-vip-csv.ts` for bulk backfills; users must `/start` the bot at least once.

 ## CI / checks

+All Deno tasks live in `deno.json` and can be run via `deno task <name>`.

 Type check: